StackVista/stackstate-docs/configure/logging/logging-for-functions.md

 #### Component actions

-In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the query below to list all component actions.
-Copy the ID from the output.
+- In the [StackState UI Analytics environment](/develop/scripting/README.md#running-scripts) enter the query below to list all component actions.
+- You can use the ID from the output to [set the logging level](#set-the-logging-level-for-a-function-or-event-handler) for a function.

 {% tabs %}
 {% tab title="Query" %}